 |9||Lhasa departure||Send off to the airport/train station|

-Upon arrival in Chengdu airport/railway station, you will find your guide/driver holding your name sign at the exit.
+Upon arrival at the airport/railway station, you will find your guide/driver holding your name sign at the exit.
 Then they will transfer you to your hotel in downtown Chengdu.
 The rest of the day is your free time.

 Stay overnight in Chengdu